spiral/docs/framework/container.md

 assert($container->get('binding') === $container->make('binding'));
 ```

-> You can also bind one singleton class (with SINGLETON constant) to another which will automatically replace original class.
+> You can also bind one singleton class to another which will automatically replace original class.

 ```php
 class MyClass implements SingletonInterface